arm/mlia/README.md

 # Backend installation

 The ML Inference Advisor is designed to use backends to provide different metrics for different target hardware.
-Some backends come pre-installed with MLIA, but others can be added and managed using the command `mlia-backend`, that provides the following functionality:
+Some backends come pre-installed, but others can be added and managed using the command `mlia-backend`, that provides the following functionality:

 * **install**